 Where district heating and electricity production are within the sphere of EU emissions trading and under its decreasing emissions cap, the responsibility for emissions reductions in heating is with the member states.
 The policy is fragmented.
 Some countries are investing in district heating, some are exploring the conversion of the natural gas network to carry hydrogen, the popularity of heat pumps is growing, and, especially at the EU level, renovations to improve energy efficiency are receiving support.

 Germany, in particular, has started to emphasise the need for carbon dioxide pricing also in heating, and, in fact, the country has launched a national emissions trading scheme for this.
 According to one research institute, a 110-euro price per carbon tonne would be needed for the country’s heating sector in order to make heat pumps an attractive alternative to natural gas.
 National emissions trading starts at 25 euros per tonne.

 Increasing the number of heat pumps, however, requires much more flexibility from the electricity system.
-That, in turn, requires, among other things, accelerated construction of electricity networks – otherwise the bottleneck problems will be worse than they are today.
-Renovations to improve energy efficiency lessen the fluctuation, but studies show that they are not effective as a means to reduce emissions.
-In fact, most important would be to expand emission trading’s binding emissions cap to cover also heating and to aim for sector coupling.
+That, in turn, requires, among other things, accelerated construction of electricity networks – otherwise, the bottleneck problems will be worse than they are today.
+Renovations to improve energy efficiency lessens the fluctuation, but studies show that they are not effective as a means to reduce emissions.
+In fact, the most important would be to expand emission trading’s binding emissions cap to cover also heating and to aim for sector coupling.
 This way, the flexibilities concealed in the various parts of the energy system and the emissions reduction potential can be leveraged and homes kept warm also in a climate-neutral Europe.